What You Need:

 Mode is the most frequently occurring value in the data set.

-Once your sure your child is familiar with the differences between these vocabulary words, gather 4 players to tackle this card game to target and reinforce each of these math concepts.
+Once you're sure your child is familiar with the differences between these vocabulary words, gather 4 players to tackle this card game to target and reinforce each of these math concepts.
 For this game, you'll need at least 4 players!
-Using only the Ace through 10 cards, deal out 7 cards to each player.
-(Be sure there are a maximum of 4 players!)
-Ask each player to arrange their cards in sequential order.
+Using only the Ace through 10 cards, deal out 7 cards to each player (for these games to work, there should be no more than 4 players).
+Ask the players to arrange their cards in sequential order.
 Aces count as the number 1.
 Then, depending upon which game you want to play, follow the directions below: